-Let the granola cool before stirring in the dried cranberries.
+Let the granola cool before stirring in the chopped fruit.
 Store the granola in an airtight container at room temperature for 1 to 2 weeks, or keep it in the freezer for longer shelf life.

-Recipe adapted from my honey almond granola. *Nut and seed substitutions: If you are using large, whole nuts (pecans, walnuts, etc.) follow instructions as directed.
-If you are using small nuts or seeds, like pepitas, or large coconut flakes, wait to stir them into the granola until you remove it from the oven halfway through cooking.
+*Preparation tips: If you are using large, whole nuts (pecans, walnuts, etc.) follow instructions as directed.
+If you are using small nuts or seeds (sunflower seeds, pepitas, etc.), wait to stir them into the granola until you remove it from the oven halfway through cooking.

 ▸ Nutrition Information